linnearice/Credit_Risk_Analysis_Challenge/README.md

 ## Summary
 In reviewing all six models, the ensembler methods - the Easy Ensemble Classifer and Random Forest Classifier models - yielded the best results, respectively.
-* The best candidate is Easy Enssembler Classifier which has the best overall accuracy rate of 93%.
+* The best candidate is Easy Ensembler Classifier which has the best overall accuracy rate of 93%.
 The overall sensitivity (recall) rate was second at 94% as was the overall F1 score at 97%.
 However, when predicting high risk candidates the the precision rate was still low at 9%.
 Perhaps there is room for improvement.
 * The Random Forest Classifier has a decent but not as solid accuracy rate of 68%.
 Out of all of the models though Random Forest showed the highest high risk precision rate at 88%.
 The overall precision rate, recall rate and F1 factor are all 100%.
 In reviewing the numbers though that make up this calculation they are very low in comparison to the total number of loans.
 Perhaps a more thorough review is needed here.